Devy-dev-dev/SorEx/README.md

-# rzsssr
+# SorEx

 ## INTRODUCTION
-Source code available at: https://github.com/Devy-dev-dev/rzsssr The name is inspired from “Sardex”, a blockchain in Sardinia.
+Source code available at: https://github.com/Devy-dev-dev/SorEx The name is inspired from “Sardex”, a blockchain in Sardinia.

 ## Why this blockchain was made